 Those receiving VA educational benefits must have their attendance certified to the VARO to receive the appropriate remuneration.
-Those attending while on active duty and those attending less than half time (5 hours or less, undergraduate; 2 hours or less, graduate) must be certified each semester.
-Those (other than active duty) attending half time or more may be certified for as many as three semesters (fall, spring, summer) with all certification ending with termination of attendance or end of summer semester.
-All VA enrollment certifications must be recertified at the beginning of each fall semester.
-It is prudent for all who receive federal VA educational benefits to review their status each semester with the AUM coordinator of veterans' affairs to be sure their status is correct.
+All VA benefit recipients will be certified/recertified each semester after the last day to drop classes for 100 percent refund.
+It is prudent for all who receive federal VA educational benefits to review their status.
+Check each semester with the AUM coordinator of veterans affairs to be sure their status is correct.
 It is the student's responsibility to renew and report his or her correct enrollment status as necessary.
 Changes in status (dropping or adding courses, dropping out of school and renewing enrollment) must be reported to the AUM coordinator of veterans affairs.

-For further information about veterans benefits, visit our financial aid Web site at www.aum.edu.
+For further information about veterans benefits, visit our financial aid website at www.aum.edu.